jundalisay/spblist/content/en/research/sarkar/katha/chapter-17.md

 I rose and occupied my seat again.
 I knew that Baba used to go for His evening walk after His sadhana, so I presumed that Baba had just come out of samadhi and that these were the lingering after-effects of samadhi making Baba lose consciousness like this.
 As I was thinking this, His head again began droop forward.

-At this, my first suspicions turned to conviction that Baba was experiencing the after-effects of samadhi.
+I believed that Baba was experiencing the after-effects of samadhi.

 As I saw Baba's head falling once more onto His chest, I again rushed forward and placed it on the bed of my interlaced fingers.
 Once more Baba started up and looked straight at me.

 This time I said, "Baba, your spectacles will fall off” and saying this, I took them off His face and placed them on the table.